 The moderation team identified Component 1 as an area of strength for most students.
 They reported that the transactional nature of the tasks had engaged students and clearly encouraged them to interact enthusiastically with the range of tasks presented to them.
 This series saw the whole range of NEAs submitted.
-However, Detectives, Travel and Media Campaigns were identified as the most popular choices across Silver and Gold steps.
+However, Detectives, Travel, Media Campaigns and The Next Step were identified as the most popular choices across Silver and Gold steps.
 It was clear that, in the vast majority of cases, teachers had carefully and diligently trained students in how to interpret the demands of the different Assessment Objectives and how to respond successfully to the range of question formats.

 However, a small minority of centres had misread the requirements of the specification and only submitted one, instead of the compulsory two NEAs.
 Wherever possible, this was rectified by the moderation team who contacted centres and, where possible, arranged for the missing NEA to be submitted.
 Where centres were not able to provide the additional NEA, this obviously had a very significant impact on the marks available to the students in this compensatory mark scheme.
-Centres are advised that training materials are available on both the SKM area and the open website to help support teachers in understanding the requirements of the specification.
-Where centres are still unsure, they are urged to read the specification and contact their designated NEA adviser for support.
+Centres are advised that training materials are available on both the SKM area and the open web page to help support teachers in understanding the requirements of the specification.
+Where centres are still unsure, they are urged to read the specification and contact the named advisor who has been allocated to their centre for support.